How to Make the Most of Cold, Dark, Dreaded January

-If goal-setting is too daunting or you don’t know where to start, consider your 2017 lessons learned and go from there.
-Lessons learned will help you figure out what you want to do more or less of in 2018 and help you identify situations that trigger joy and frustration.
+If goal-setting is too daunting or you don’t know where to start, consider thinking about what 2020 taught you and go from there.
+Whatever it is you took from the past year will help you figure out what you want to do more or less of in 2021 and help you identify situations that trigger joy.

 Establish new routines

-My family has lost track of some of the good, productive habits we started in September.
-By Christmas break my kids were no longer consistently picking out their clothes the night before, packing their own snacks, or putting off TV until homework was done.
+My family has lost track of some of the good, productive habits this past year.
+By Christmas break, my kids were no longer consistently picking out their clothes the night before, packing their own snacks, or putting off TV until homework was done.

 Implement a chore and allowance schedule

-I’ve been saying for at least two years that I’m going to start giving my oldest daughter a weekly allowance (she’s 10).
-The first two weeks will go smoothly and then I will either get tired of trying to keep cash on hand, or get annoyed by all the crap she spends her money on and decide it’s not worth it.
+I’d been saying for at years that I was going to start giving my oldest daughter a weekly allowance.
+The first two weeks would go smoothly and then I’d either get tired of trying to keep cash on hand or get annoyed by all the crap she spends her money on and decide it’s not worth it.

 So this year I’m opening a bank account for each of my kids and setting up a recurring e-transfer from my account to theirs each week.
 Christmas and birthday money will go directly into the account and they will be able to check their balances online and learn to plan for purchases they “really, really, really want.”